Children & Youth Religious Education

 Grounded in a holistic view of sexuality, Our Whole Lives not only provides facts about anatomy and human development, but also helps participants clarify their values, build interpersonal skills, and understand the spiritual, emotional, and social aspects of sexuality.
 Note: Permission from parents is required for this class, and parents or guardians must attend a parent/guardian orientation.
 Eighth grade visitors are welcome in the non-OWL Middle School class.
 Next class opens Fall 2020.

 Our high school youth group Sunday morning time is youth-directed and adult assisted.
 Youth choose topics to learn about and discuss from current issues to world religions.
 They also use this time to bond as a group, do social justice projects, and projects that serve the congregation.

 For K-12thgrade at both services, beginning in October, we extend the Sunday morning’s learning to include parents.
 Kids begin the learning in class, inviting families, when able, to join them for 20-30 minutes after the worship service, to finish up.
 Most often, it will be a social justice or service learning project, but we will also include spiritual practice engagements.
-This Fall’s First Sundays are:
+First Sundays are:

 October – Tidying Shared Natural Spaces

 December — Gingerbread (this Family Sunday is December 15)

 - January 19 MLK Weekend Children & Youth of all Ages will meet together in Fellowship Hall for a Day of Service working on service projects of their choice.
 Parents are invited to meet them and join in after the worship service.
 Watch for more information here.

 February — Polar Fleece Blankets for our Neighbors